Not All Candles Are Equal - Why Beeswax Candles Are Better

 Paraffin contains several known carcinogen compounds that when burned emits fumes similar to those produced by a car’s exhaust system.
 This is not something you’d want inside your home!

 In a nutshell, burning paraffin wax decreases air quality, especially when used indoors.

 Research by the Australian Honey Bee Industry Council has discovered products from China can be fake and pose a biosecurity risk.
 They found some so-called beeswax to be up to 80% paraffin, and secondly, it contains chemical residue from treatments used for the varroa mite.

 Pay a little more and buy quality, locally produced wax!

-Our Collombatti Naturals premium beeswax is 100% pure and free from impurities, making it perfect for all applications.
+Collombatti Naturals premium beeswax is 100% produced in Australia and is free from impurities making it perfect for all applications.